aspose-total/Aspose.Total-Products/total/en/net/conversion/pps-to-xlam/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPS to XLAM via C# or Online App" h2=".NET API for PPS to XLAM conversion without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of components that enables developers to easily convert PPS files to XLAM within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a simple two-step process for converting PPS files to XLAM.

+The first step involves using Aspose.Slides for .NET to export the PPS file to HTML.
+Aspose.Slides for .NET is a powerful component that enables developers to easily create, edit, and convert presentations in various formats.
+It also provides a wide range of features such as the ability to add, delete, and modify slides, as well as the ability to add text, shapes, and images to slides.

+The second step involves using Aspose.Cells for .NET to convert the HTML file to XLAM.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to easily create, edit, and convert spreadsheets in various formats.
+It also provides a wide range of features such as the ability to add, delete, and modify worksheets, as well as the ability to add formulas, charts, and images to worksheets.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert PPS file to XLAM within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can export PPS to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to XLAM.
+By using Aspose.Total for .NET, developers can quickly and easily convert PPS files to XLAM within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a simple two-step process for converting PPS files to XLAM, making it an ideal solution for developers who need to quickly and easily convert PPS files to XLAM.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}